glitchbytez/rasa-chat-widget/README.md

-# React Chat Widget
+# Rasa Chat Widget

-A modern, feature-rich chat widget component for React applications with support for bot and live agent interactions.
+A modern, feature-rich chat widget component for React applications with support for Rasa bot and live agent interactions.

 ## Features